movq/openbsd/gnu/llvm/llvm/docs/CommandGuide/lit.rst

  "shards", and run only one of them.
 Must be used with the ``--run-shard=N`` option, which selects the shard to run.
 The environment variable ``LIT_NUM_SHARDS`` can also be used in place of this option.
-These two options provide a coarse mechanism for partitioning large testsuites, for parallel execution on separate machines (say in a large testing farm).
+These two options provide a coarse mechanism for paritioning large testsuites, for parallel execution on separate machines (say in a large testing farm).

-.. option:: --order={lexical,random,smart}

- Define the order in which tests are run.
-The supported values are:

- - lexical - tests will be run in lexical order according to the test file path.
-This option is useful when predictable test order is desired.

- - random - tests will be run in random order.

- - smart - tests that failed previously will be run first, then the remaining tests, all in descending execution time order.
-This is the default as it optimizes concurrency.

 .. option:: --run-shard=N